Sage/carbon/cypress/README.md

 Storybook must be running before Cypress tests can be run:

-1. Run `npm run build-storybook` to build the static-storybook folder.
-2. Run `npx sb extract` to generate the `stories.js` file.
-3. Run Storybook `npm start`.
+1. Run Storybook `npm start`.
-4. Open a new terminal in the root path of the project.
+2. Open a new terminal in the root path of the project.
-5. Run Cypress using the runner with `npx cypress open` or `npm run test-cypress`, then select the required feature file.
+3. Run Cypress using the runner with `npx cypress open` or `npm run test-cypress`, then select the required feature file.
 Test results can be seen directly in the Cypress Test Runner UI.
-6. To run specific Cypress tests at the command line (headless browser for continuous integration) use: `npx cypress run --spec 'cypress/features/[tests-type]/[featureFileName].feature'`.
+4. To run specific Cypress tests at the command line (headless browser for continuous integration) use: `npx cypress run --spec 'cypress/features/[tests-type]/[featureFileName].feature'`.
 Test results can be seen in the console run summary.
-7. To run in the Chrome/Firefox browser add `--browser chrome` or `--browser firefox` to the above command.
+5. To run in the Chrome/Firefox browser add `--browser chrome` or `--browser firefox` to the above command.

 ## Continuous Integration (CI)